 My name is Lea Verou (Lea being short for Michailia or Μιχαήλια) and I wear many hats.
 My day job is researching how to make web programming easier at MIT CSAIL, working with David Karger in the Haystack group.

-I have a long-standing passion for open web standards, and I am one of the few Invited Experts of the W3C CSS Working Group (the committee that designs and extends the CSS language) since 2012.
+I have a long-standing passion for open web standards.
+I’m an elected W3C Technical Architecture Group (TAG) member and one of the few Invited Experts of the W3C CSS Working Group since 2012.
 In the past, I have also worked at W3C/MIT as a Developer Advocate.

 I love sharing knowledge and have given over 100 invited talks at web design/web development conferences around the world.
 My talks are known for their interactive style and are often cited as one of the few examples of live coding that doesn’t suck.
 I have also written a bestselling book on advanced CSS and several articles.